librity/nc_nomadcoin/README.md

 ### Golang is awesome

 I really enjoy Go, it's probably my favorite language right now.
-I blows me away how easy it is to write and refactor code using VSCode's Go extension.
+It blows me away how easy it is to write and refactor code using VSCode's Go extension.
 I'm catching over 95% of bugs and errors before compilation.
 I only ever need to worry about: